 It also houses the largest known collection of works by Junius R. Sloan (1827-1900), a Hudson River School painter who lived and worked in the Midwest.
 Other focus areas within the collection include world religious art and Midwestern regional art.
 As well as displaying selections from its permanent collection, the Brauer Museum hosts a full schedule of special exhibitions and events.

-Please note that the Brauer Museum of Art will be closed from December 21, 2013 - January 1, 2014 for Christmas Break.
+Please note that the Brauer Museum of Art will be closed from December 16 through January 4 for Valparaiso University's holiday break.

 To join the VUCA's monthly email about upcoming arts events and performances, sign up here.